Braxton Berrios Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Matchup vs. Buffalo

-- Berrios is averaging 13 receiving yards per game in five career matchups against the Bills, 24.5 fewer than his receiving yards prop bet over/under for Sunday's game (37.5).
+- In his five matchups against the Bills, Berrios' 13 receiving yards average is 24.5 less than his over/under for Sunday's game (37.5).

-- The Bills have the NFL's best pass defense this season, allowing 185.0 yards per game through the air.
+- The 185.0 passing yards the Bills allow per game makes them the NFL's best pass defense this season.

-- The Bills have surrendered 11 touchdowns through the air (0.7 per game).
-They are first in the NFL in that category.
+- The Bills have conceded 11 passing TDs this season (0.7 per game), ranking them first among NFL defenses.

 Recent Performances